librz/shell-scripts/README.md

-## scripts & tools written in bash 🚀
+## script & tools for a better terminal experience 🚀

 #### download code